-The RDNA 2 architecture marks an inflection point for AMD, and perhaps the RX 6800 XT is the best representation of that shift.
-A high-end graphics card unlike really any we've seen from AMD in recent years, the RX 6800 XT is right on time, competitive, and without caveat when it comes to gaming performance in a wide range of modern games.
+The AMD Radeon RX 6800 XT is the best representation of the RDNA 2 inflection point that has accompanied the red team's latest gaming architecture.
+It's a high-end graphics card unlike really any we've seen from AMD in recent years, the RX 6800 XT is right on time, competitive, and without caveat when it comes to gaming performance in a wide range of modern games.

 That's not to say AMD hasn't had some superb graphics cards in the past—the RX 480 stands out for its tremendous value proposition over the duration of its lengthy time with us.
 No, what I mean is that the RX 6800 XT is competitive at a level which AMD hasn't been able to reach for some time, and it does not require a generous helping of in-game optimisations from hard-pressed developers to get there.